evals

 Specific: "Are citations formatted as [dataset_step_id-item_id] and placed directly after the supporting text?"

-The vague version produces noisy scores.
-What counts as "well-formatted" varies by evaluator, by context, by mood.
-The specific version has a clear pass/fail condition that's consistent across evaluations.
+The vague version produces noisy scores-what counts as "well-formatted" varies by evaluator, by context, by mood.
+The specific version is a clear pass/fail that's consistent across all judges.

-Table constraints: Tables can include text decorators and citations, but not newlines or lists within cells.
+Table constraintsText decorators and citations allowed, but no newlines or lists within cells.

 Instruction Adherence Tracking